pixano/pixano/CONTRIBUTING.md

 ### Backend

-We test our backend code with Python's built-in `unittest` framework.
+We test our backend code with Python's built-in `pytest` framework.

 All our unit testing files are in the `tests/` folder, with a `test_` prefix.